Young Center Board of Directors

 Teresa Sullivan (President) read more

-Teresa Sullivan is a staff attorney with the Children and Families Practice Group of LAF, the Legal Assistance Foundation, in Chicago.
-Prior to joining LAF, Teresa spent five years as a commercial litigator in private practice.
+Teresa Sullivan is a Senior Attorney with the Children and Families Practice Group of Legal Aid Chicago in Chicago.
+Prior to joining Legal Aid Chicago, Teresa spent five years as a commercial litigator in private practice.
 Teresa received her JD degree from the University of Chicago, during which time she was proud to serve as a child advocate with the Young Center.
 She received her BA from Washington University in St. Louis.
 Between undergrad and law school, Teresa spent one year as a Coro Fellow in Public Affairs followed by three years as a healthcare consultant with Epic Systems.
-Teresa is also active on the Leadership Board of Big Brothers Big Sisters of Metro Chicago, having served as the VP of Fund Development from 2014-2016.
+Until recently, Teresa was also active on the Leadership Board of Big Brothers Big Sisters of Metro Chicago for almost a decade, having served as the VP of Fund Development from 2014-2016.

 Julian Dibbell (Secretary) read more